-For relativistic values of $a$ and $s$, the qualitative presentation, similar to Figs.\ref{fig:case1r},\ref{fig:case1i}, takes place for Alfven velocities below the threshold value $ a_{thr}$, depending on $s$ (see Table\ref{tab:table1} below).
-It is topologically similar to non-relativistic case, except the fact, that connections between EM and SMHD waves, occur at $z=\nu/\kappa \sim 1$ with a limiting case of $z = 1$ for $a,s$ approaching unity, while the connections between FMHD and sound waves occur at $z<1$.

-The second case differs from the first one due to occurrence of a region, where all four wave modes have zero real parts $x_r = 0$, i.e., it is the region, where all waves are damped.
-In the Figs.\ref{fig:case2r},\ref{fig:case2i} the real and imaginary part of the wave modes of the second case are plotted for $s = 0.03, a = 0.15$.
+The second case differs from the first one due to appearance of a region, where all four wavemodes have zero real parts $x_r = 0$.
+It is the region, where all waves are damped.
+In the Figs.\ref{fig:case2r},\ref{fig:case2i} the real and imaginary parts of $x$ for the second case are plotted for $s = 0.03$, $a = 0.15$.

 The existence of the region without waves takes place, if $a > a_{b}\simeq 2.82s$ at $a\ll 1$ for low $s$ values, i.e. in highly magnetized plasma.
-With increasing of $s$, the value $a_{b}$ decreases up to the value $\simeq 2.75$, as was mentioned previously.
-At small $z=\nu/\kappa$ we have sound and EM waves, like in the previous case, see also the asymptotic solutions in \eqref{elmagsound}-\eqref{decremem}.
-It this case the structure of solutions of the dispersion equation \eqref{disprel_z} is so complicated, that we could not indicate connections of the asymptotic type solutions in the vicinity of the transition region at $z \sim 1$.
-The solutions in this vicinity at larger scale are given in Figs. \ref{fig:dotsr},\ref{fig:dotsi} by points. with four solutions corresponding to each value of $z$.
+With increasing of $s$, the value of $a_{b}$ changes up to the value $\simeq 2.75 s$.
+At small $\nu/\varkappa$ we have sound and electromagnetic waves.
+It this case the structure of solutions of the dispersion equation \eqref{disprel1} is complicated in the vicinity of the transition region at $\nu/\varkappa \sim 3$.
+It is presented at larger scale in Figs. \ref{fig:dotsr}, \ref{fig:dotsi} by points with four solutions corresponding to each value of $\nu/\varkappa$.

-The third case is corresponding to relativistic regime with $a\lesssim1$.
-With increasing of $a$ up to very high values, the system deviates from regimes 1 and 2.
-The solutions of Eq.\eqref{disprel_z} starts to deviate from the first two cases at $a>0.35$, where the electromagnetic wave is directly connected with the fast MHD wave at $a>s$.
-Such conditions may appear during accretion processes onto highly magnetized neutron star, at accretion of the magnetized matter into a black hole in galactic sources and AGN's \cite{bkuniv}.
+The third case corresponds to larger values of $a$.
+The solutions of Eq.\eqref{disprel1} starts to deviate from the first two cases at $a>0.35$, where the electromagnetic wave is directly connected with the fast MHD wave at $a>s$.
+Such conditions may appear during accretion processes onto highly magnetized neutron star and during accretion of the magnetized matter into a black hole in galactic sources and AGN's \cite{bkuniv}.